JAndrassy/ArduinoOTA/README.md

 Arduino SAMD boards (Zero, M0, MKR, Nano 33 IoT) are supported 'out of the box'.
 Additionally to upload over the internal flash as temporary storage, upload over SD card and over MEM shield's flash is possible.
 For upload over SD card use the SDU library as shown in the WiFi101_SD_OTA or similar for upload over MKR MEM shield use the SFU library.

-For Uno R4, RP2040, nRF5 and STM32F1 boards, platform.local.txt from extras folder has to be copied into boards package installation folder.
+For Uno R4, RP2040, nRF5 and STM32 boards, platform.local.txt from extras folder has to be copied into boards package installation folder.
 For nRF5 details scroll down.
+For RP2040 the bundled ArduinoOTA library must be deleted.

 For ESP8266 and ESP32 boards, platform.local.txt from extras folder has to be copied into boards package installation folder and the bundled ArduinoOTA library must be deleted.
 For details scroll down.

 ATmega boards require to flash a modified Optiboot bootloader for flash write operations.
 Details are below.

 For other MCU upload over SD card is possible if the MCU has SD bootloader which can bootload the update bin from SD card.
 See the ATmega-SD example.
 Some MCU can use a second stage SD bootloader linked to the sketch as a library similar to SAMD package's SDU library.

+With InternalStorage the sketch binary size is limited to half of the available flash memory size.
+The available flash size may be reduced by the bootloader and EEPROM emulation space.

 For upload the 'OTA programmer' technique can be configured.